UniMath/agda-unimath/src/real-numbers/proper-closed-intervals-real-numbers.lagda.md

     ( closed-interval-proper-closed-interval-ℝ [a,b])
 ```

-### The subtype of a proper closed interval is inhabited
+### The underlying subtype of a proper closed interval is inhabited

 ```agda
 abstract